Scrivener Didn't Fail You. The Planning Mindset Did.

 Tools that ask you to organize before you know what you have — or that make the absence of a structure feel like a failure — undermine that trust.
 The writer starts to feel like something is wrong, when actually the draft is doing exactly what a discovery draft should: existing in productive uncertainty until the story reveals itself.

-Low friction to start writing.
+The first is friction.
 Every layer of setup between "I want to write" and "words on the page" is an invitation to procrastinate.
-Discovery writers need to open the tool and write, not configure.
+A tool for discovery writers should open to a blank page, not a configuration screen.

-Scene-level visibility without rigid hierarchy.
-Pantsers do benefit from seeing what they have, but what they have is scenes and chapters, not a structured outline.
+The second is what visibility means for a draft you didn't plan.
+Seeing what you have is useful, but what a discovery writer has is scenes and chapters, not an outline.
 The view should show you the draft you wrote, not the plan you didn't have.

-Help understanding what you already wrote.
-This is the big one.
-Discovery writers don't need help planning forward — they need help understanding what the draft is doing, what threads are alive, what their characters want, where the momentum went.
+The third, and most important, is understanding.
+Discovery writers don't need help planning forward.
+They need help understanding what the draft is already doing: what threads are alive, what their characters want, where the momentum went.
 A tool that helps you hear what the draft is telling you is worth more than one that helps you organize what you planned to write.

-Completion-oriented rather than organization-oriented.
-The goal is a finished draft worth revising — not a perfectly organized manuscript, not a database of every character trait.
+All of which points toward one priority: finishing.
+The goal is a draft worth revising, not a perfectly organized manuscript.
 Discovery writers care deeply about getting the work right; they just can't get there without first getting to the end.

 Scrivener is excellent at the things Scrivener does.
 If you're a discovery writer, those things aren't the things that will help you finish.

-Discowriter was built specifically for discovery writers — low setup, scene-level clarity, and AI-powered feedback that helps you understand what your draft is doing.
+Discowriter was built specifically for discovery writers: low setup, scene-level clarity, and feedback that helps you understand what your draft is doing.
 If you've been fighting your writing tool, it might be time to try one built for how you actually work.
+The reverse outline is a good place to see what that looks like in practice.